Steppes to Skyscrapers

 So fasten your seatbelts and open your perspective, today we travel from Kazakhstan to Malaysia, discovering how these six nations shape, preserve, and redefine what “home” looks like.

-Hand drawn flag of Kazakhstan
+My hand-drawn flag of Kazakhstan

 KAZAKHSTAN